ML4AU/M3-GPU-jobs/single-gpu-examples/README.md

 session to ensure the code is behaving as expected, and then translate that into an sbatch job submission script.
-This section assumes you have cloned this repository and the Tensorflow models repositroy, and have set up a Python environment, per the README file in the parent directory.
+This section assumes you have cloned this repository and the Tensorflow models repository, and have set up a Python environment, per the README file in the parent directory.

 # Starting with a desktop